 In most cases, a grower should plow under corn debris at the end of the season to help destroy overwintering stages of some pests.
 Tilling, however, will also destroy many beneficial insects.

-Growers in North Carolina are experimenting with beneficial insects, although to date there are few true success stories.
+Some growers in North Carolina are experimenting with beneficial insects, although to date few true success stories have been shared.
 Trichogramma wasps may provide some control of European corn borers, beneficial nematodes sprayed on the corn plant and silk may reduce earworm damage, and ladybugs will help control aphid populations.

 Sweet corn needs a continuous supply of moisture to ensure pollination and growth of kernels in the ear.
 After the tassels are produced, sweet corn requires 1 to 1.5 inches of water each week.
 Overhead irrigation is the most common method.
-Small-scale growers may use soaker hoses laid on the soil surface and covered with an organic mulch.
+Small-scale growers may use drip-irrigation tape covered with an organic mulch.
 Whatever method is used, a grower should never allow the soil to dry out.
 It takes consistent, adequate moisture from silking through kernel fill to ensure high yields of high quality ears.

 Mesh cabbage bags are frequently used to package corn for local sales.
 For marketing to wholesalers and supermarket chains, corn must be properly cooled and packaged.
 For sales to chain stores, corn is usually packaged in wirebound wooden crates or waxed cartons which hold 4 to 6 dozen ears.